While psychotherapists come from many different backgrounds and practice in various settings, they all benefit from initial and ongoing training.

 The Trauma-Sensitive Mindfulness Podcast is hosted by the author of Trauma-Sensitive Mindfulness, educator and trauma specialist David Treleaven.

 Episodes feature guests speaking about mindfulness in trauma and guides therapists toward helping clients manage difficult times.

 Liz Stanley’s journey is fascinating.
-Professor, author, and US veteran, she is well-equipped to discuss the impact of trauma on her own and other’s lives.
+Professor, author, and veteran, she is well equipped to discuss the impact of trauma on her own and others’ lives.

 Group Therapy Podcasts

-Returning to Shrink Rap Radio, listen to the Group Projective Dream Work episode to hear about his work with dream groups.
+Returning to Shrink Rap Radio, listen to the Group Projective Dream Work episode to hear about the host’s work with dream groups.